 Combining city textures and college town sensibilities, Waco really has a nice blend of characteristics.
 While not a huge city, Waco is big enough to offer a healthy dose of diversion, opportunity, and amenity to its residents and to the thousands of college students who descend on it every fall.
 Its size and diversity makes Waco more than just a college town, but removing the students from the equation would undeniably change Waco’s character and quality of life.

-In terms of college education, Waco is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.95% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Waco is somewhat higher than in the average US city of 21.84%: 27.95% of adults 25 and older in the city have at least a bachelor's degree.

 Waco is an extremely ethnically-diverse city.
 The people who call Waco home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waco residents report their race to be White, followed by Black or African-American.
 Waco also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 30.43% of the city’s residents.
 Important ancestries of people in Waco include German, Irish, English, Italian, and Scottish.